PRTG Manual: Introduction: Monitoring with PRTG

 You can also use packet sniffing for bandwidth monitoring if your hardware does not support any of these xFlow versions.

-PRTG provides the option to monitor passively received data.
-For this purpose, you can set up a device in a way that it automatically sends the data to PRTG.
+PRTG has the option to monitor passively received data.
+For this purpose, you can set up a device in a way that it automatically sends data to PRTG.
 Specific sensors can receive this data and alert you based on your individual settings.
-For example, all Linux/Unix and most network devices support remote devices generating data that has to be configured on each device, and sending the messages to a probe system.
-Usually, only the destination IP address and port are required.
+Usually, only the destination IP address and the port are required.

-For more information, see the video tutorial: SNMP Trap Receiver and Syslog Receiver sensors.
+For more information, watch this video tutorial: SNMP Trap receiver and syslog receiver sensors.

 Monitoring via HTTP is useful if you want to monitor websites or web servers.
 It enables you to keep an eye on the availability and download times of a website or the performance statistics of a web server.
 There are also a lot of other possible use cases for HTTP sensors.
 For example, you can request any application programming interface (API) that is reachable via HTTP and monitor returned values.
 This approach lets you include almost any type of device or application into your monitoring.

 PRTG can notify you in various ways if it detects that there is something wrong in your network.
-You can individually define when (for example, based on sensor states) and how you want to receive notifications from PRTG.
-The most common methods are email, SMS text message, and push notifications to your smartphone that runs a PRTG app for iOS or Android.
+You can individually define when (for example, based on sensor states) and how you want to receive notifications.
+The most common methods are email, SMS text message, and push notifications to your smartphone that runs the PRTG app for iOS or Android.

-For your critical infrastructure it is best practice to set up two redundant notifications with different delivery methods (for example, email and SMS via a gateway).
+For your critical infrastructure, we recommend that you set up two redundant notifications with different delivery methods (for example, email and SMS via a gateway).

-For more information about notifications, see the video tutorial: Notifications.
+For more information about notifications, watch this video tutorial: Notifications.

-The most common notification method is to send emails with the SMTP server built into PRTG.
-This means that no SMTP server setup or configuration is required, but if you want to deliver emails through your email server, you have to configure it in the SMTP settings.
+The most common notification method is to send emails with the PRTG SMTP server.
+This means that no SMTP server setup or configuration is required.
+However, if you want to deliver emails through your email server, you must configure it in the SMTP settings.

 PRTG Network Monitor can also notify you on your mobile phone.
-To deliver SMS notifications, you can select one of the SMS service providers that PRTG includes by default and use it with your credentials for this provider.
-Of course, you can also use any other service provider if you define a custom URL (look in the documentation of your provider for the required format).
+To deliver SMS notifications, select one of the SMS service providers that PRTG includes by default and use it with your credentials for this provider.
+Of course, you can also use any other service provider if you define a custom URL (search the documentation of your provider for the required format).
 You can also use an SMS gateway to receive messages even if your internet connection is down.

 My SNMP sensors don’t work.
 What can I do?